vitorcruzfaculdade/export-drivers.ps1/README.md

 # Export Windows Drivers Script

-A PowerShell script to export third-party drivers from a Windows installation (Server or Desktop) into a structured folder for backup, deployment, or migration purposes.
+A small and simple PowerShell script to export third-party drivers from a Windows installation (Server or Desktop) into a structured folder for backup, deployment, or migration purposes.

 ## Features